 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 45 minutes.

-- Punch dough down and press evenly into a greased 13-in. x 9-in. baking pan.
+- Punch dough down and press evenly into a greased 13x9-in. baking pan.
 With very sharp knife, cut diagonal lines 1-1/2 in. apart completely through dough.
-Repeat in opposite direction, creating a diamond patter.
+Repeat in opposite direction, creating a diamond pattern.
 Cover and let rise in a warm place until doubled, about 1 hour.

 I've been making this bread for many years.
 It may look complicated, but it's really very simple, fast and is one of my go-to recipes for soup and bread potlucks.
 The dough recipe is also my standard for loaves.
 I add an extra 1/2 c. oats and cut back the flour.
 Since oatmeal doesn't have gluten, I always use bread flour for a better texture.